HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 helm upgrade -n dxns -f install-deploy-values.yaml -f ./install-hcl-dx-deployment/performance/webengine-performance-rendering.yaml dx-deployment ./install-hcl-dx-deployment
 ```

-In this sample command, the first `-f` for `install-deploy-values.yaml` refers to the Helm chart for non-performance changes (for example, global changes<!--What are global changes?-->).
+In this sample command, the first `-f` for `install-deploy-values.yaml` refers to the Helm chart for non-performance changes.
 The second `-f` for `webengine-performance-rendering.yaml` is the Helm chart for performance changes specifically for the initial tunings of a rendering environment.

 Note that you must restart the WebEngine pods to pick up any changes.
 A `helm upgrade` in the currently running pods are not subject to properties file changes.

-### Updating the size of datasources
+### Updating the size of `dataSources`

-During `helm upgrade`, there is no automated method to find and update the minimum and maximum size of the datasources in `server.xml`.
+During `helm upgrade`, there is no automated method to find and update the minimum and maximum size of the `dataSources` in `server.xml`.
 You must manually update the datasources to the correct size.
-To update the minimum and maximum size:
+To update the minimum and maximum size, wait until Kubernetes restarts the pod after a `helm upgrade` and do the following steps:

-1. Let Kubernetes start the pod. <!--How to let Kube start the pod?-->
-2. "exec" into that pod <!--What is "exec"?
-Is it execute?-->
-3. change `server.xml` <!--For this step, is it correct that the user can change the size in the server.xml?-->
-4. Restart the pod.
+1. Log in to the WebEngine pod by running the following command:

+    ```
+    kubectl exec -it <Pod Name> bash
+    ```

+    Make sure to replace the `<Pod Name`> with the actual pod name.

+2. In the performance YAML file (`webengine-performance-rendering.yaml` or `webengine-performance-authoring.yaml`), incrementally adjust the `dataSource` sizes until the performance is optimal.

+    You might have to run the load testing multiple times to determine the right size.

+3. Restart the WebEngine pod every time you apply changes.

-After the optimal size is determined, you can update the performance YAML file to reflect the new size.
+After the optimal size is determined, you can update the performance YAML file to reflect the new `dataSource` size.